Virgin of Candelaria

-The Virgin of Candelaria or Our Lady of Candelaria (Virgen de Candelaria or Nuestra Señora de la Candelaria) (Mahal na Birhen ng Candelaria), popularly called La Morenita, celebrates the Virgin Mary on the island of Tenerife, one of the Canary Islands (Spain).
+The Virgin of Candelaria or Our Lady of Candlemas (Virgen de Candelaria or Nuestra Señora de la Candelaria;Mahal na Birhen ng Candelaria), popularly called La Morenita, celebrates the Virgin Mary on the island of Tenerife, one of the Canary Islands (Spain).
 The center of worship is located in the city of Candelaria in Tenerife.
 She is depicted as a Black Madonna.
 The "Royal Basilica Marian Shrine of Our Lady of Candelaria" (Basilica of Candelaria) is considered the main church dedicated to the Virgin Mary in the Canary Islands and she is the patroness saint of the Canary Islands.
 Her feast is celebrated on February 2 (Fiesta de la Candelaria) and August 15, the patronal feast of the Canary Islands.

-Her devotion is deeply rooted in other parts of Spain, and in countries such as Bolivia, Colombia, Cuba, Philippines, Mexico, Peru, Venezuela and others.
+Her devotion is deeply rooted in other parts of Spain, and in countries such as Bolivia, Colombia, Cuba, Mexico, Peru, the Philippines, Venezuela and others.
 Her patronage also extends to various cities and countries in America and other continents.
 This has made the Virgin of Candelaria the second most widespread Marian devotion on the American continent, after the Our Lady of Guadalupe, patroness saint of Mexico.